eilvelia/tdl/README.md

 OpenSSL version sufficiently similar to the version Node.js uses (`node -p "process.versions.openssl"`).

-`tdl` tries to get around the symbol conflict issues by using `dlmopen` or `RTLD_DEEPBIND` when available, so these issues should be rare in practice.
+`tdl` tries to get around the symbol conflict issues by using `RTLD_DEEPBIND` when available, so these issues should be rare in practice.

 You can check in `lldb` / `gdb` if the symbols get resolved into Node.js.
 For example, open `lldb -- node index.js` and set these breakpoints: